graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+Note: When completing a List field, the {CollectFields} algorithm is invoked with the same arguments for each element of the list.
+GraphQL Services may choose to memoize their implementations of {CollectFields}.

 ### Field Plan Generation